In 2010, a young, Belgian-born, blues-rock singer burst onto the scene as the voice of Black Dub, a musical project founded by producer Daniel Lanois.

 (SOUNDBITE OF SONG)

-TRIXIE WHITLEY: (Singing) Like a fiddle, I can go away in the (unintelligible) and is just life on the midnight hour 'cause I never get enough of my crown.
-Keep on crawling.
-You may hold my crown, boy...
+TRIXIE WHITLEY: (Singing) Like a feather, I can blow away in the (unintelligible) 'cause I never get enough of my crown.
+Keep on calling me, hold my crown, boy...

 MARTIN: Trixie Whitley joins us from our bureau in New York.
 Welcome to the program.